 Edward Eggleston wrote "Husbandry in Colony Times", published in Century Magazine 1884, gives some detail on one of the Rhode Island's breeders, and adds to the evidence that Virginia and Rhode Island stock inter-bred: "As early as 1667 Hull, the maker of Massachusetts pine-tree shellings, hit on Pt.
 Judith as a peninsula suited to the raising of large and fair mares and horses; and in later times Rhode Island and parts of Connecticut became famous for excellent horses, many valuable stallions having been brought from Virginia."

 This often overlooked point that Eggleston made, that Hull brought in fine stallions from Virginia to begin his project, makes historical sense because trade with England and Ireland had ceased, and it was Virginia that had the superior horses, so of course Hull who owned many ships purchased his seed stock there and shipped it home to his new stud.

 1677- racing was banned in much of Massachusetts colony, but not in Rhode Island.

-1677- Lindsay's Arabian imported--a English Running Horse of Barb and Hobby genetics, not Arabian bloodlines, instead he would have Moroccan Barb, he interbred with local stock
+1677- Lindsay's Arabian imported--a English Running Horse of Barb and Hobby genetics, not Arabian bloodlines, instead he would have Moroccan Barb in his lineage, he interbred with local stock

 1680 - Governor Sanford reports that the first pacing horses are exported from Rhode Island